nifemihq/aviation-research-agent/README.md

 ### Offline Mode (No API Required)
 `python -m app.draft_offline`
 Offline mode just chunks out relevant sections from the local documents.
-This is it for now. :).
+This is it for now :).

 ---